Where Police Don't Mirror Communities and Why It Matters

 Irving, however, is far from alone.
 A Governing analysis of recently published 2013 personnel data reported to the Bureau of Justice Statistics finds minority groups remain underrepresented, to varying degrees, in nearly all local law enforcement agencies serving at least 100,000 residents.
 Racial and ethnic minorities are underrepresented by a combined 24 percentage points on average when each police department’s sworn officer demographics are compared with Census estimates for the general public.
 In 35 of the 85 jurisdictions where either blacks, Asians or Hispanics make up the single largest racial or ethnic group, their individual presence in the police department is less than half their share of the population.

 Recent events highlighting tensions in predominately minority communities, most notably in Baltimore and Ferguson, Mo., have caused many to call for improving police diversity.
 Along with orders from local leaders, the White House Task Force on 21st Century Policing weighed in, making several recommendations earlier this year.
-While increasing ranks of minority officers alone won’t solve many of the underlying problems, a litany of factors have slowed progress to addressing an imbalance that dates back generations.
+While increasing ranks of minority officers alone won’t solve many of the underlying problems, numerous factors are slowing progress to addressing an imbalance that dates back generations.

 The longstanding perception of police as an oppressive force has hurt minority recruitment, and some fear it has only worsened due to recent shootings.
 "Many people in our society see us as not always [standing] up for their best interests, and you certainly see that in recruiting,” said Irving police Lt.
 John Mitchell.